 - Former Minority Counsel, U.S. Senate Committee on Public Works

 Please join us for a lunchtime Sustainability Series lecture with visiting lecturers Leon Billings and Thomas Jorling.
 Leon Billings was staff director for the Subcommittee on Environmental Pollution from 1966 to 1978 and later Chief of Staff to Senator and Secretary of State Edmund S. Muskie.

 All content of events presented at Arizona State University is protected by © Copyright Arizona Board of Regents.
 Video and/or audio recording or rebroadcasting of our events by anyone without express prior written permission is prohibited.
 If you obtain prior permission to record or rebroadcast an event, you must provide us, no later than 24 hours prior to the event, copies of signed photo/audio releases from all of the presenters and/or individuals who will be recorded at the event.
 Failure to do so will result in a revocation of any permission to record or rebroadcast the event.

 Please plan to request permission to record well in advance of the event so that you have time to get your release forms signed and submitted to us no later than 24 hours prior to the event.

-To request permission to record an event, please contact Lauren Kuby at Lauren.Kuby@asu.edu or 480-965-8840.
+To request permission to record an event, please contact our Events Team at firstname.lastname@example.org or 480-965-8840.